 There appears to be some reciprocal correlation between the frequency of daydreaming and sleep quality, and even chronotype; however, it is still unclear how much sleep deprivation can affect the frequency of daydreaming.
 On the other hand, whether daydreaming in return causes sleep deprivation (insomnia) is also unclear1.
 However, in extreme cases, daydreaming can interfere with daily life on a global scale.

-In polyphasic sleep adaptations, daydreaming anecdotally appears to be a controllable threat; however, it seems to be amplified by sleep deprivation effects and can cause irritating experiences.
-Whether daydreaming is a direct product of sleep deprivation is yet to be concluded.
+In polyphasic sleep adaptations, daydreaming anecdotally appears to be a controllable threat; however, sleep deprivation effects seem to amplify it and can cause irritating experiences.
+Whether daydreaming is a direct product of sleep deprivation remains inconclusive.
 There are also ways to overcome excessive daydreaming, depending how much it affects each individual.
-Even though daydreaming is far from being as malevolent as other well-known sleep disorders (e.g, sleep apnea, restless leg syndrome), it is still a very common occurrence in polyphasic sleepers.
+Even though daydreaming is far from as malevolent as other well-known sleep disorders (e.g, sleep apnea, restless leg syndrome), polyphasic sleepers still experience it rather often.

 Daydreaming, sleep quality and sleep deprivation

 A reliable yet moderate correlation has been found between daydreaming and sleep quality.
 The poorer the sleep quality, the more frequent daydreaming occurs1.
 Another study also claimed that daydreaming can also affect sleep quality by increasing sleep onset latency2.
 Despite limitations from the study, it is reasonable to establish such correlations.

 Being distracted and lost in continuous thoughts can effectively prevent sleepers from entering sleep.
 Examples include: